 Barolo MGA Vol. II is the same size as Alessandro’s earlier Barolo and Barbaresco books—designed to accompany them on your bookshelf.

 Alessandro Masnaghetti’s work has been praised by journalists and publications ranging from Antonio Galloni and Jancis Robinson to John Gilman and the Wine Spectator.
 It’s no wonder his vineyard maps have been called the finest ever created and his books demonstrate that he is just as skilled with prose as he is with vineyard mapping.

 The Rare Wine Co. has represented Alessandro Masnaghetti as the sole U.S. agent for his European maps and books for nearly a decade.
-And so it is a particular honor for us to be able to offer, at a special pre-publication price, postage-paidcopies of Barolo MGA Vol. II personally signed by Alessandro.
+And so it is a particular honor for us to be able to offer Barolo MGA Vol. II, as well as a few that are personally signed by Alessandro.

 by Alessandro Masnaghetti